typograph/pysimiam/doc/tutorial.rst

 It is up to the supervisor to implement those runtime changes.
 You can also save and load important parameter sets by using `Save` and `Load` buttons.

-.. include: robot.rst

-.. include: controller.rst

-.. include: supervisor.rst

 .. rubric:: Footnotes

-.. [#python3] Note: Python 3 is not officially supported, but the simulator should run with it as well.
+.. [#python3] Python 3 is not officially supported, but the simulator should run with it as well.
+It you are using or have tried to use Python 3 and have encountered problems, please tell us.